DaveVoorhis/Wrapd/README.md

 Wrapd
 =====

-Wrapd is a *SQL amplifier*, a lightweight database abstraction layer to make SQL in Java easy.
+Wrapd is a *SQL amplifier*, a lightweight database abstraction layer to make SQL in Java easy by not hiding it.

 Highly opinionated, Wrapd doesn't hide SQL from you.
 Instead, it's a pure Java, annotation-free *SQL amplifier* that makes SQL easier to use and better